How to begin the Adoption Process

 Adopting a child from foster care is a process.
 In order to become a potential adoptive family, you will need to complete the preparation requirements including training, background checks, a home study, and more.
 Prospective adoptive parents who want to adopt children through the Indiana Adoption Program must complete the Resource & Adoptive Parent Training (RAPT) sessions I-IV.
 Your adoption or licensing worker will assist you with registering.

 Once you have completed the preparation process, you may be considered as a potential pre-adoptive placement for waiting children.
 Families are selected for consideration based on characteristics that indicate they may be a good match for the waiting child and able to best meet that child’s individual needs.
-Indiana has regional representatives, also known as Special Needs Adoption Program (SNAP) Specialists, who serve as liaisons throughout the adoption process.
-For more information or to initiate the preparation process, contact information for the SNAP Specialist in your region can be found here or call 1-888-25-ADOPT.
+Indiana has regional representatives, also known as Adoption Specialists, who serve as liaisons throughout the adoption process.
+For more information or to initiate the preparation process, contact information for the Adoption Specialist in your region can be found here or call 1-888-25-ADOPT.

 (Note: If you are not an Indiana resident, you must complete your state's preparation process.
 For more information, contact a child welfare or child placing agency in your state.)